dougdonohoe/ddpoker/README-DEV.md

 ## Introduction

 Welcome to the DD Poker source code.
 This page tells you (hopefully) everything you need to know to run the three main programs that make up DD Poker:

 * **DD Poker Game** - the poker game itself, a Java Swing desktop application
 * **Poker Server** - the backend API server that the game talks to for online games
 * **Poker Web** - the old Apache Wicket-based DD Poker website, including the "Online Game Portal", which shows various information about online games like current games, history, games by player, etc.

 ## Mac vs Linux vs Windows (a note from Doug)

 These instructions are admittedly Mac centric, largely because that is what I have used for the last 15 years.
-I've done cursory testing on Linux (see Appendix B for testing tips on Ubuntu from Docker/Mac).
+I've done cursory testing on Linux (see Appendix D for testing tips on Ubuntu from Docker/Mac).

 Even though DD Poker was originally developed mainly on Windows (with Cygwin), I haven't used Windows for development in a very long time, so apologies to Windows developers for the lack of instructions.
 Cygwin worked back in the day and I imagine that the Windows Subsystem for Linux (WSL) should be helpful here, too.

 Feel free to submit a PR with any changes to these docs that would help Linux or Windows users.